bala-btech/array-methods/README.md

 ### 11) Section Extractor — slice()
 A non-destructive subset collector that extracts a specified range of elements between a starting index and an optional ending index, rendering them into an isolated, independent array fragment.

+---

+## 🔄 Array Iteration Using Loops

+### 12) Standard Array Traversal — for Loop
+A classic index-driven iteration pattern that uses an incrementing counter bounded by `array.length` to step through and access each individual element sequentially.

+### 13) Clean Value Extractor — for...of Loop
+An ES6 collection iterator that discards manual index tracking completely, directly assigning each consecutive element's value to a local variable on every loop pass.

+### 14) Condition-Driven Traversal — while Loop
+A conditional looping mechanism that relies on an external tracker variable to step through array elements sequentially, executing only as long as the index constraint remains valid.

+---

 ## 🤝 Connect with Me